Is Your Child Not Fitting In At School? Here’s How to Help Them

 If you’re interested in understanding why some children exclude others, take a loom at a book called Children and Social Exclusion: Morality, Prejudice, and Group Identity by Melanie Killen and Adam Rutland.

-When your Child Doesn’t Fit In: Group Dynamics
+Understanding Why Your Child Doesn’t Fit In: Group Dynamics

-To create a close-knit group and establish their authority however, this group can end up deliberately excluding others, or putting others down.
+To create a close-knit group and establish their authority, however, this group can end up deliberately excluding others or putting others down.

-There are always alternative groups but social problems may arise if your child feels “shoe-horned” into a particular group that is not the best fit for them.
+There are always alternative groups available, but social problems may arise if your child feels shoe-horned into a particular group that is not the best fit for them.
+They may also end up trying to change their identity just to feel accepted.

-This does not lead to healthy relationships.
+Ultimately, this does not lead to healthy relationships.

 Searching for Kindred Spirits

+For parents, it can be crushing to watch your child struggle when you know they have so much to offer.
 It can feel desperate for both parent and child when when your child doesn’t fit in easily.
-This can have a big impact on self-esteem and confidence in social interaction.
+This lack of connection can eventually have a big impact on self-esteem and confidence in navigating the complexities of their social world.

 Things Level Out With Age